-The primary function of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities by reviewing: (i) the integrity of GAAP financial reports and other GAAP financial information provided by Globe Life Inc. (the "Corporation") to any governmental body, shareholders or the public; (ii) the Corporation's systems of internal controls regarding finance and accounting that management and the Board have established; (iii) the Corporation's auditing, accounting and financial reporting processes generally; (iv) the Corporation's compliance with legal and regulatory requirements; (v) the independent auditors' qualifications, independence and performance; and (vi) the performance of the Corporation's internal audit function.
+The primary function of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities by reviewing: (i) the integrity of GAAP financial reports and other GAAP financial information provided by Globe Life Inc. (the "Company") to any governmental body, shareholders or the public; (ii) the Company's systems of internal controls regarding finance and accounting that management and the Board have established; (iii) the Company's auditing, accounting and financial reporting processes generally; (iv) the Company's compliance with legal and regulatory requirements; (v) the Company's management of Information Security and IT Security risks; (vi) the independent auditors' qualifications, independence and performance; and (vii) the performance of the Company's internal audit function.